Swadha22/variancePartition/README.md

                       Sex = info$Sex)
     plotStratify( Expression ~ Sex, GE, main=rownames(geneExpr)[i])
-![plot expression stratified by Sex](2c.Sex_Stratification.png) XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+![plot expression stratified by Sex](2c.Sex_Stratification.png)
+##### Figure 5: Based on the count matrix, this figure is telling that the gene 8176375 (which was showing hightest variantion across sex) is more abundantly expressed in males.

 #### Plot expression stratified by batch
+    Here, I am trying to plot functions to visualize the variation across a variable of interest, which is batch in this case.
-    # get gene with the highest variation across Sex
+    # get gene with the highest variation across batch
-    # create data.frame with expression of gene i and Tissue
+    # create data.frame with expression of gene i and Batch
     # type for each sample
     i <- which.max( varPart$Batch )
     Expression = geneExpr[i,]